Jordan Lane Price: Career

 Price portrayed Celia Fitzgerald in The Online Network reboot of soap opera drama series All My Children.
-It was originally reported Price was cast in the role of an aged Miranda Montgomery, however she would portray a new character of Celia Fitzgerald, and that the role of Miranda would be played by Denyse Tontz.
+It was originally reported Price was cast in the role of an aged Miranda Montgomery; however, she would portray a new character, Celia Fitzgerald, while the role of Miranda would be played by Denyse Tontz.
 Price first appeared in the contract role when the series premiered on April 29, 2013.
-Her performance as the character were well received by critics.
+Her performance as the character was well received by critics.

 Her debut extended play (EP), Sponge will be released on June 30 from Innit Recordings.
 It was composed entirely by singer-songwriter and producer James Levy, mixed at The Rumpus Room and mastered by Joe LaPorta at Sterling Sound.
 The lead single, "These Days" was positively received by critics as a "timeless piece of pop perfect" while also pointing out the "60s-inspired vibe and Price's fuzzed out vocals add to the track's winsome, retro feel".
 The second single, title track "Sponge", was also positively received by critics as a "tune resplendent in beats to march to and Lane Price's honeyed tones layered and lightly reverbed".